-3.06.01.04.02 Prepare Request for Work
+3.08.01.04.02 Prepare Request for Work

-- Step 12.
+- Step 1.
 Print out Construction History for pavement boring/core requests.
-See Records Review for additional information. - Step 13.
+See Records Review for additional information. - Step 2.
 Request cores when information is desired concerning existing bound pavement.
 Cores can provide information about individual layer thickness and condition, bond between layers, and provide the designer an "undisturbed" sample.

-- Step 14.
+- Step 3.
 Request soil borings (auger borings) when information is desired concerning unbound pavement layers and subgrade below.
 Borings are not needed for bridge approach projects.
-Refer to Bridge Approaches. - Step 15.
-Request a boring stake-out through the PM.
+Refer to Bridge Approaches. - Step 4.
+Request a boring or station stake-out through the PM.
 Provide the PM with a tabulated list of borings including boring numbers, locations (station, offset, and coordinates).
-A request for stake-out may also be made directly to the Plats & Survey Division with a cc to the PM and FED.
-Request that the survey book be sent to PAGD and FED upon completion of the stake-out. - Step 16.
-If using SWM borings to collect roadway information, request AASHTO classification and moisture content determination by the laboratory. - Step 17.
-Note whether utilities are in the area, as boring locations may have to be relocated. - Step 18.
-Locate and draw boring targets on the plans in cut and fill sections.
-The maximum boring spacing is 500 ft along the centre line for fill areas.
-Borings in cut areas, as a general rule, should not be placed farther than 300 ft apart along the center line.
-Borings in no cut no fill areas, as a general rule, should not be placed farther than 500 ft apart along the center line. - Step 19.
-For projects with slopes (~>5 ft), request at least one auger boring (for slope length of 500 ft) at the toe of the fill slope and one at the top of cut slope.
-This information can be used in planning the more detailed subsurface explorations (usually SPT).
-Additional auger borings are commonly requested at approach embankment locations to explore the depth of any suspected unsuitable surface soils or to determine topsoil thickness.
+A request for stake-out may also be made directly to the Plats & Survey Division with a cc: to the PM and FED.
+Request that the survey book be sent to PAGD and FED upon completion of the stake-out. - Step 5.
+If using SWM borings to collect roadway information, request AASHTO classification and moisture content determination by the laboratory. - Step 6.
+Note whether utilities are in the area, as boring locations may have to be relocated. - Step 7.
+Locate and draw boring targets on the plans in cut and fill sections. - a.
+If geophysics or in situ tests will be completed, the boring spacing may be altered from that stated herein based on the clarity and reliability of those results.
+The geophysical report should explain the geophysical findings in such a way that the PAGD Engineer understands how they apply to the project.
+Borings may be added to clarify and ground-truth particular geophysical findings, and in a few cases, the number of borings may be reduced. - b.
+The maximum boring spacing is 500 ft. along the center line for fill areas.
+Borings in cut areas, as a general rule, should not be placed farther than 300 ft. apart along the center line.
+Borings in no-cut no-fill areas, as a general rule, should not be placed farther than 500 ft. apart along the center line. - c.
+For projects with slopes (~>5 ft.), request at least one auger boring (for slope length of 500 ft.) at the toe of the fill slope and one at the top of cut slope.
+This information can be used in planning more detailed subsurface explorations (geophysics or SPT).
+Additional auger borings or geophysics are commonly requested at approach embankment locations to explore the depth of any suspected unsuitable surface soils or to determine topsoil thickness.
 For approximate depths refer to Step 19.
-Consult with EGD. - Step 22.
-The FED auger drill rigs are set up to drill in 5 ft increments after the first 3 ft (3 ft-8 ft-13 ft-18 ft...depths).
-This should be considered when assigning boring depths. - Step 23.
-In shallow fill areas (~<5 ft) the boring should extend to a minimum depth of 10 ft below bottom of fill (Figure 1).
+Consult with EGD. - Step 8.
+Determine the depth of the borings. - a.
+The FED auger drill rigs are set up to drill in 5-ft. increments after the first 3 ft.
+(3 ft., 8 ft., 13 ft., 18 ft., etc.).
+This should be considered when assigning boring depths. - b.
+In shallow fill areas (~<5 ft.) the boring should extend to a minimum depth of 10 ft. below bottom of fill (Figure 6).

-Figure 1: Boring Depth in Fill Areas
+Figure 6: Boring Depth in Fill Areas

-- Step 24.
-In shallow cut areas (~<5 ft) the boring should extend 10 ft below the depth of the finished roadway (Figure 2).
-A SPT boring may be required if structures or buildings are present or will be located at the top of the proposed cut slope.
-Consult EGD if this is the case. - Step 25.
-In no cut no fill areas the boring should extend 8 ft below the depth of the proposed roadway.
+- c.
+In areas with shallow cuts (~<5 ft.) the boring should extend 10 ft. below the depth of the finished roadway (Figure 7).
+An SPT boring may be required if structures or buildings are present or will be located at the top of the proposed cut slope.
+Consult EGD if this is the case. - d.
+In no-cut no-fill areas, the boring should extend 8 ft. below the depth of the proposed roadway.

-Figure 2: Borings Depth in Cut Areas
+Figure 7: Boring Depth in Cut Areas